Bolivian Mennonite gas-facilitated rapes

 The veterinarian who supplied the anesthetic gas, Peter Wiebe Wall, was sentenced to 12 years in prison.
 Seven convicted rapists were sentenced to 25 years each.
 The ninth accused man, Jacob Neudorf Enns, escaped prison shortly after being arrested; he remained a fugitive as of 2011, and was later reported to be living in Paraguay, which also has a large Mennonite community.
-Two men were tried and convicted in connected trials.
+Two men were tried and convicted in related trials.

 Many residents of the colony now have steel doors and window bars on their homes, where previously "houses were traditionally left wide open".

 The story inspired the novel Women Talking by Miriam Toews, which was adapted into a 2022 film of the same name.

 The Bolivian Mennonite gas-facilitated rapes may be part of a larger pattern of systemic sexual and incestual abuse within the Mennonite Old Colonies.